SkylineCommunications/dataminer-docs/connector-help/connector_help/AppearTV_Manager.md

 ### Services/Overview page

-An overview is available with all created Dataminer services.
+An overview is available with all created DataMiner services.
 For each services you can see the amount of alarms.
 Critical (Cr), Major (Ma), Minor (Mi) & Warning (Wa).

 When clicking on a Service shape, The Service card will be opened.